ElisabethHuhn/AndroidArchitectureExample3/README.md

   * For now, the only classes that are injected are the ViewModel and Repository
 * Compose for building UI
   * Also uses Compose NavGraph navigation
-* MVI to
+* MVI Architecture using ViewModel to:
   * persist UI local cache across orientation changes
-  * business logic to calculate values for UI display
-  * business logic for actions in response to UI events
   * UI state variables governing UI compose
-  * User Events (The I in MVI "intents") to execute actions in response to user triggers
+  * User Events (The I in MVI "intents") to trigger actions in response to user triggers
+    * These actions are the business logic which in turn calculate values for UI display
+    * Some actions perform calculations local to the ViewModel
+    * Other actions require a data source
+      * The data source is the Repository
 * Repository to separate business logic from Data Source
   * Examples of both localDataSource and remoteDataSource
   * localDataSource is ROOM DB
   * remoteDataSource is RetroFit2
-* Use Flows to move lists back to UI compose (via the ViewModel) from Repository
+* Use Flows to move data back to UI compose (via the ViewModel) from Repository
 * Coroutines for both serial and parallel structured concurrency
 * Automated Testing
+  * ViewModel unit tests
+  * Repository integration tests
+  * UI Compose smoke tests

 # Requirements
 Build a sample app using State of the Art Architectural components.